Ways to Test Your Ecommerce Analytics Setup/

 Pitfalls: Costs real money.
 On the flip side, your office might get some cool swag!

 As with all testing, you can only find bugs in the parts of your implementation that you actually test.
 And ecommerce tracking is more complicated, so it’s harder to get all the details right.
 It helps to have a testing plan, so you can guarantee you aren’t missing any features or edge cases.
+If you’re curious, Amanda has outlined a great way to test your Enhanced Ecommerce plan (and it includes a free test template!):

 A testing plan is just a list of interactions you will perform, the hits those interactions should generate, and the values those hits should have.
 Writing out your testing plan also lets you compare against other documents, like a requirements document or an implementation plan, to make sure you haven’t forgotten anything.